 This was probably a case of trying too hard and this comment is made without aiming 10 detract from Chandrasekhar who got Barrington out.
 The upshot of the day’s play was that England had coasted to a lead of 100, with seven wickets still to fall, but most of all, for the Saturday crowd, Tom Graveney was 74 not out and had been playing beautifully.

-Tom Graveney, in full bloom, has something to offer to the spectator which no other contemporary player has.
+Tom Graveney, in full bloom, has something to offer to the spectator that no other contemporary player has.
 He has a wide range of strokes at his command (now including the sweep), he plays with the fullest follow-through which gives him the majesty of his own, and he will always put all his strokes on view, being pre pared to take an element of risk.
 He is the artiste; grafting remorselessly for runs is not in his pedigree.
 In the fifty-five minutes after lunch when he and Basil D’Oliveira added vital 60 runs.

 Indeed this was vintage Tom Graveney seemed to be one of life’s man cruel twists of fate when the rains came and rang the curtain down on such entertainment as this.
 The Indian bowlers rarely ever looked like achieving a breakthrough.
 Bishan Singh Bedi, despite being clouted for six by Tom Graveney (a stroke which Bishan Singh Bedi generously acclaimed by clapping) did make one or two balls turn, but only slowly except for one which whipped passed Barrington and caused him to shake his head.
 This was easy-going for the batsmen, as the wicket was now playing very well indeed.
 There was still likely to be a long haul ahead for India.

-Once again as if the alarm clock had been left set at the same time as the earlier day, at Lords was wash again with play being stopped for a day or a minute or two after three O’clock?
+Once again as if the alarm clock had been left set at the same time as the earlier day, at Lords was washed again with play being stopped for a day or a minute or two after three O’clock.
 Thus, once again only half a piece of cake is left for the customer’s money.
 But on the basis of quality being a richer virtue than quantity, there was full value for money.
 Tom Graveney took his overnight score of 74 to 151 superb innings.

 There can be neither higher praise nor a not appropriate adjective more to the point than saying; just simply, this was Tom Graveney at his best.
-It is superfluous to say that a Rembrandt is well painted, so indeed, is it unnecessary to garnish a fluent Graveney innings with details of its quality.
+It is superfluous to say that a Rembrandt is well painted, so indeed, is it unnecessary to garnish fluent Graveney innings with details of its quality?

 So much did he dominate the proceedings that he scored 77 out of 107 before lunch?
 Basil D’Oliveira managed only six in an hour, but although he did seem to be making heavy weather of it, he was allowing Tom Graveney the major share of the bowling.
 He was just a foil for the master performer and Tom Graveney was finally stumped.